Skip to content

 @url_params.setter

-def url_params(self, url_params: Dict[str, Any]):
+def url_params(self, url_params: dict[str, Any]):

 self.__url_params = url_params